PMP Certification Requirements: Everything You Need to Know

-Beginning the journey to earn your Project Management Professional (PMP)® credential is a significant milestone in your career.
-Although it can be a time-consuming and challenging endeavor, this globally recognized certification from the Project Management Institute (PMI)® is undeniably worth the effort.
+PMP certification is a globally recognized credential offered by the Project Management Institute (PMI).
+Beginning the journey to earn your PMP certification credential is a significant milestone in your career.
+Although it can be a time-consuming and challenging endeavor, this globally recognized certification from PMI is undeniably worth the effort.
 As a sought-after credential held by over a million professionals worldwide, the PMP certification is essential for every project manager interested in advancing their career.

 What is PMP Certification?

 The Project Management Institute (PMI) sets the global standard for project management best practices, processes, methodologies, and professional ethics through its certification programs.
 The Project Management Professional (PMP) certification stands out as the most widely recognized.
 This globally recognized credential not only distinguishes certified Project Managers but also verifies their ability to manage projects more efficiently across a diverse range of industries, such as healthcare, construction, information technology, and business.
 By passing the PMP certification exam, candidates demonstrate their competence in managing people, processes, and business priorities in a professional project setting.
 With over one million PMP certification holders worldwide, this credential is highly regarded and applicable to project managers across various sectors.

 In order to achieve the certification, you’ll have to meet the experience and education requirements and pass a rigorous exam.

 What are the eligibility criteria to get PMP Certified?